samugit83/AutoCodeAgent2.0/README.md

 # Deep Search

 ## Introduction to Deep Search
-Deep Search is the cornerstone of our agent’s advanced analytical capabilities.
+Deep Search is the cornerstone of our agent's advanced analytical capabilities.
 This mode enables the system to go beyond surface-level queries by combining real-time web data acquisition with local database integrations, such as the Llama Index.
 It leverages state-of-the-art data extraction techniques and contextual analysis to produce actionable, in-depth reports that transform raw data into operational intelligence.
 Deep Research accomplishes in minutes what would typically require hours of human effort.
 By providing a simple prompt, users can unleash an autonomous agent that searches, analyzes, and synthesizes information from hundreds of online sources, creating comprehensive reports at the caliber of a seasoned research analyst.
 Deep Search employs advanced reasoning to interpret massive volumes of text, images, and PDFs.
 This enables the system to dynamically pivot its search strategy based on newly discovered data, ensuring that every facet of a query is thoroughly explored.
 At its core, Deep Search integrates multiple sources of information through a robust agent chain that coordinates tasks using innovative methods like the Evolving Graph of Thought (EGOT).
 This system not only captures the relationships between data points in a dynamic graph but also continuously refines its search strategy by incorporating feedback from both automated processes and human oversight.
 The multi-agent planner orchestrates a series of subtasks—from web scraping and RAG-based document retrieval to comprehensive data synthesis—ensuring that the final report is coherent, detailed, and scientifically grounded.
 In summary, Deep Search represents a significant leap toward the development of Artificial General Intelligence (AGI), with its ability to synthesize existing knowledge to create new insights.
 It empowers users by transforming the exhaustive process of online research into a streamlined, efficient, and reliable workflow, ultimately providing actionable intelligence that supports strategic decision-making.

 ## Multiagent collaborative chain
-The Multiagent Collaborative Chain is the backbone of our system’s approach to tackling complex research and problem-solving tasks.
+The Multiagent Collaborative Chain is the backbone of our system's approach to tackling complex research and problem-solving tasks.
 It orchestrates a group of autonomous AI agents, each responsible for a distinct subtask, that collaboratively work together to produce a comprehensive final output.
 In this section, we will explain in detail how the JSON chain is created, how each agent in the chain collaborates with one another, and the inner workings of the multiagent system as implemented in our DeepSearchAgentPlanner class.

 At its core, the multiagent collaborative chain divides a complex user prompt into smaller, manageable subtasks.
 Each subtask is assigned to a dedicated AI agent.
 These agents generate outputs based on a well-defined JSON chain that acts as a blueprint for the entire process.
 The JSON chain contains key attributes for each agent such as:

 - agent_nickname: A unique identifier for the agent.
-- agent_llm_prompt: The detailed prompt that guides the agent’s specific subtask.
+- agent_llm_prompt: The detailed prompt that guides the agent's specific subtask.
 - input_from_agents: An array listing the nicknames of other agents whose outputs are needed as inputs.
 - user_questions: A list of clarifying questions for the user to ensure that the generated output is accurate and contextually relevant.
 - external_search_query: (Optional) A specific query designed to fetch real-time or specialized information from external sources.